debi201326/SAR-Image-Colorization/README.md

-Cross-Domain SAR to RGB Image Translation using Conditional GAN with Perceptual Guidance
+**Cross-Domain SAR to RGB Image Translation using Conditional GAN with Perceptual Guidance **

-Synthetic Aperture Radar (SAR) images are an important source of remote sensing data because it can obtain high-resolution surface information regardless of weather and lighting conditions.
-SAR images are, however, grayscale and do not possess the same semantic richness as optical imagery so they are not easily understandable for human analysis.
-This paper proposes a method for SAR image colorization based on deep learning using a conditional Generative Adversarial Network (cGAN).
-The proposed architecture utilizes a U-Net-based generator to map single-channel SAR encourages local realism and texture consistency to check visual consistency.
-We use a composite loss function that combines perceptual loss calculated using pre-trained VGG19 features, pixel-wise L1 loss, and adversarial loss to enhance visual quality and structural accuracy.
-A dataset of SAR-optical image pairings spanning different land cover classes is used to train the model.
-Experimental outcomes show that the colorized images generated maintain fine spatial patterns and attain high visual realism, thereby making the method promising for real-world applications in Earth observation and remote sensing analysis.
+Synthetic Aperture Radar (SAR) images are a valuable source of remote sensing data due to their ability to capture high-resolution surface information regardless of weather and lighting conditions.
+However, SAR images are typically grayscale and lack the semantic richness of optical images, making them difficult for human interpretation.

+This project proposes a deep learning-based SAR image colorization method using a Conditional Generative Adversarial Network (cGAN).

+🔧 Key Features
+U-Net-based Generator: Transforms single-channel SAR images into colorized RGB images, preserving spatial details.
+Discriminator: Encourages local realism and texture consistency in generated outputs.
+Composite Loss Function:
+Perceptual Loss (from pre-trained VGG19)
+Pixel-wise L1 Loss
+Adversarial Loss

+📚 Dataset
+We train our model on paired SAR-optical image datasets covering a variety of land cover classes, enabling better generalization and semantic mapping.

+🎯 Results
+The colorized outputs:
+Retain fine spatial patterns
+Show high visual realism